 Taking into account the key factor, which is halogen bond, in the interaction between Dio and TH, it is possible to design suitable active substances to regulate the work of this enzyme which would lead to the regulation of TH activity.
-In several studies and computational research papers, scientists have analyzed the interactions between Dio and polybrominated diphenyl ethers (PBDEs).
+In several studies and computational research papers, scientists have analyzed the interactions between Dio and polybrominated diphenyl ethers (PBDEs)

+Figure 12.
+Sample structures of PBDE derivatives that form complexes with Dio [80].

+(Figure 12).
 It turns out that halogen bonds can be observed in the PBDE-Dio complex.
-In some cases, the affinity of PBDEs is slightly weaker than that of THs, but this studies can serve as inspiration in designing drugs that can be used in diseases associated with TH activity [80].
+In some cases, the affinity of PBDEs is slightly weaker than that of THs, but these studies can serve as inspiration in designing drugs that can be used in diseases associated with TH activity [80].

-As seen from the research presented up above, halogen bonds can be a useful tool for drug design.
+As seen from the research presented, halogen bonds can be a useful tool for drug design.
 By introducing halogens, for example bromine, into a molecule, we can positively affect the parameters of a potential drug.